 - Micro-finance organisations are allowed to deduct loss loan provisions calculated according to requirements established by the National Commission on the Financial Markets.

-- Starting 1 January 2020, taxpayers are allowed to deduct the expenses incurred in relation to benefits in kind granted to their employees if such benefits have been subject to all payroll taxes.
+- Taxpayers are allowed to deduct the expenses incurred in relation to benefits in kind granted to their employees if such benefits have been subject to payroll taxes.

-- Payments performed by the employers in relation to testing of the employees for COVID-19 are fully deductible for CIT purposes.
+- Payments performed by the employers in relation to testing of the employees for COVID-19 and vaccination of employees against COVID-19 are fully deductible for CIT purposes.

-- Starting 1 January 2021, membership fees paid for the benefit of foundations or other business associations are permitted for deduction within the limit of 0.15% from the remuneration fund.
+- Membership fees paid for the benefit of foundations or other business associations are permitted for deduction within the limit of 0.15% from the remuneration fund.

 Among others, the following expenses are generally not deductible for CIT purposes: